-This indicator for FQ2 is below target and performance has increased significantly since the last reporting period.
+This indicator for FQ2 is below target however performance has decreased since the last reporting period.

 Overall Argyll and Bute performance figure of 43% during a period where annual leave and sickness absence have been prevalent in the small lighting team.
 This has had a negative Impact on our performance this quarter.
+Lomond is low at 29% but we are experiencing particular difficulties in this area at present where a contractor involved in a broadband roll out project has been knocking out street lighting in a number of areas where they have been working.
+We have meetings organised to deal with these matters and have provided customer updates on our website.